statox/advent-of-code-2024/README.md

    - (Optional) `[--livemode]` if present reads the `input` file, if not reads the `input_test`.
 Mutually exclusive with `[--bothmode]`
    - (Optional) `[--bothmode]` if present runs the solution for both `input` and `input_test`.
 If absent, `[--livemode]` is evaluated.
 Mutually exclusive with `[--livemode]`

+## Solution's input

+By default, when creating a class extending `BaseSolution` the lines from the input file split on new line character will be available as a list in `self.lines`.

+If more complex treatment of the input is needed it is possible to implement the method `parseInput()` of the `BaseSolution` class.
+In this case the class definition should provide a type for the parsed input object (e.g. `class Solution(BaseSolution[list[int]]):`) and the method `parseInput()` should return this object.

+The result will then be available via `self.parsedInput` in the solution class.

 ## Iterate on a solution

 To iterate on the solution after the expected result is known the functions `part1` and `part2` can be decorated with `@answer(a, b)` where `a` and `b` are the expected answers for the test input and the real input respectively.